jimbobding/Bar-Hop-UK/readme.md

 I can still edit the site remotely from my gitpod workspace by making changes committing them and then and pushing them through to the repository.

-1. first
-2. second
-3. third

 ## Credits

 ### Code

-- The navigation bar, cards, modal and mobile first framework all from Bootstrap
+- The navigation bar, cards, modal and mobile-first framework all from Bootstrap
-- The maps and code that go with the breweries near you locater came from [here] (https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js/#4). (all code including html, css and javasript was obtained from this site and then modified by myself)
+- The maps and code that go with the breweries near you locater came from [here] (https://codelabs.developers.google.com/codelabs/google-maps-nearby-search-js/#4). (all code including HTML, CSS and javascript was obtained from this site and then modified by myself)
-- The maps and code that go with the cities maps came from [here](https://developers.google.com/maps/documentation/javascript/examples/directions-waypoints). (all code including html, css and javasript was obtained from this site and then modified by myself)
+- The maps and code that go with the cities maps came from [here](https://developers.google.com/maps/documentation/javascript/examples/directions-waypoints). (all code including HTML, CSS and javascript was obtained from this site and then modified by myself)

 ### websites

-All websites I used for refernce and guidance.
+All websites I used for reference and guidance.

 - [stackoverflow](https://stackoverflow.com/)
 - [googlemaps API](https://cloud.google.com/maps-platform/)